blackducksoftware/synopsys-detect/docs/markdown/downloadingandrunning/rapidscan.md

 It is enabled by adding [--detect.blackduck.scan.mode=RAPID](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of detect.

-The rapid scan can be configured by providing a file named '.bd-rapid-scan.yaml' in the source directory. [solution_name] will automatically upload the config file during a rapid scan.
+Policy overrides for a rapid scan can be provided using a scan custom config file, see Scan Custom Config File for details on how to provide the file and it's content.

 # Overview